LX-B-2/b-splines/readme.md

 # Requirements and Dependencies
  This module was written for [Python 3.9](https://www.python.org/), although older versions will probably also work fine.
 However, you need to have the [numpy](https://numpy.org/) and [matplotlib](https://matplotlib.org/) libraries installed for this module to work.
- If they're not yet present on your machine, use the package manager [pip](https://pip.pypa.io/en/stable/) to install them like this:
+ If they're not yet present on your machine, open the terminal and use the package manager [pip](https://pip.pypa.io/en/stable/) to install them like this:

  ```bash
  pip install numpy